 - 1. Reduce poverty, health, and wellness inequities through our programs, services, and policy advocacy. - 2.
-Invest in initiatives to welcome and include all community members in San Francisco's social • Creating the nation's first City-funded Disability and civic life.
-Cultural Community Center. - 3.
-Encourage participation in our programs through data-informed and culturally appropriate outreach strategies, services, and spaces. - Launching the DAS Benefits and Resource 4.
-Take a holistic approach to connecting people Hub-our one-stop shop for connection and families to an array of programs and services to meet their unique circumstances. to aging and disability resources-and our network of community-run Aging and Disability Resource Centers located in each supervisorial district to reach the City's diverse older adults and people with disabilities.
+Invest in initiatives to welcome and include all community members in San Francisco's social and civic life. - 3.
+Encourage participation in our programs through data-informed and culturally appropriate outreach strategies, services, and spaces. - 4.
+Take a holistic approach to connecting people and families to an array of programs and services to meet their unique circumstances.